juchong/racecar_ws/README.md

 **3. On your Linux board, change your execution permissions to run the project.**

 1. $ git submodule foreach git checkout master
+2. $ cd gitInstallScripts
+3. $ ./tempForkedRepoInstall.sh
-2. $ chmod 777
+3. $ chmod 777
-2. $ ./start.sh*
+4. $ ./start.sh*

 ###### Note: You should only have to install once.
 If your install is complete, you will only need to run ./start.sh to run the script.